Honda NSX (second generation)

-The second generation Honda NSX (New Sports eXperience), marketed as the Acura NSX in North America, China and Kuwait, is a two-seater, all-wheel drive, mid-engine hybrid electric sports car developed and manufactured by Honda in the United States.
-Production began in 2016 and ended in 2022 with the Type-S variant.
-It succeeds the original NSX that was produced in Japan from 1990 until 2005.
+The second-generation Honda NSX (marketed as the Acura NSX in North America, China and Kuwait) is a two-seater sports car which was developed and manufactured by Honda.
+It is a two-door coupe with a rear mid-engine, all-wheel-drive layout and a gasoline-electric hybrid drivetrain.
+The car was developed in collaboration between the company's divisions in Japan and the United States, and all models were hand-built at a dedicated factory in Ohio.
+Production began in 2016 and ended in 2022 with the Type S variant.
+It succeeds the first-generation NSX that was produced in Japan from 1990 to 2005.
+The development team aimed to make the car suit a wide range of driving conditions, from high-performance driving on winding roads and racetracks to more relaxed street driving.